privacyguides/privacyguides.org/docs/android.en.md

 A few more tips for purchasing a Google Pixel:

 - If you're after a bargain on a Pixel device, we suggest buying an "**a**" model, just after the next flagship is released.
 Discounts are usually available because Google will be trying to clear their stock.
-- Consider price beating options and specials offered at brick and mortar stores.
+- Consider price beating options and specials offered at physical stores.
 - Look at online community bargain sites in your country.
 These can alert you to good sales.
 - Google provides a list showing the [support cycle](https://support.google.com/nexus/answer/4457705) for each one of their devices.
 The price per day for a device can be calculated as: $\text{Cost} \over \text {EOL Date }-\text{ Current Date}$, meaning that the longer use of the device the lower cost per day.